IBM-Blockchain-Archive/learn-chaincode/README.md

 ![Deploy Example](https://raw.githubusercontent.com/IBM-Blockchain/learn-chaincode/master/imgs/deploy_response.PNG)

 The response for the deployment will contain an ID that is associated with this chaincode.
+The ID is a 128 character alphanumeric hash.
+Copy this ID on your notepad as well.
+You should now have a set of enrollID credentials and the cryptographic hash representing your chaincode.
 This is how you will reference the chaincode in any future invoke or query requests.

 ###Query